prost-planner/prost/README.md

 [here](https://github.com/prost-planner/prost/wiki/Evaluation).

-If you want to compare your planner to Prost, please make sure to compile Prost in release mode and to use an appopriate search engine for Prost.
+If you want to compare your planner to Prost, please make sure to compile Prost in release mode and to use an appropriate search engine for Prost.
 If in doubt, run both the Prost-2011 and Prost-2014 planners by using `-se [IPC2011]` and `-se [IPC2014]` in the call to `prost.py`.
 If you don't have the time to use both configurations, we recommend to go